jadenl99/JPCP-tool/README.md

 ## Step 4: Slab Classification
 ### Setting up the File System
 This application uses the same file system as the previous steps used to prepare the data.
-The filesystem should look something like this:
+If you are only interested in running the classification/visualization tool, ignore the first three steps (given that you have the necessary cropped files).
+The filesystem should look something like this, which shows the files needed to sufficiently run the slab visualization/classification tool:
 ```
 ├───<data>
 │   ├───2014
 │   │   ├───Slabs
 │   │   │   └───output_intensity
 │   │   │   └───output_range
+│   │   │   └───output_segmentation (optional)
 │   ├───2015
 │   ├───2016
 │   ├───... (continue with all the years to register)